 - Start out by properly planning.

-If you think about it, there’s 21 main meals in total during the week.
-So for the 80/20 rule for eating perhaps you’ll want to aim for 3 of those meals to be more “indulgent”.
+If you consider it, there are 21 main meals in total during the week.
+Thus, for the 80/20 rule for eating perhaps you’ll want to aim for 3 of those meals to be more “indulgent”.
 Maybe a glass of wine with your Friday dinner, a reward for working hard all week and abstaining from alcohol?
 Maybe you’ll save all your 20% up for the weekend and go out to dinner?
 Maybe you’ll treat yourself to a piece of cake on a Saturday if you’re out shopping.
 Or maybe you’ll make and have a pudding on a Sunday evening?

 That’s the great thing about incorporating the 80/20 rule for eating into the 80/20 way.
-You choose when you’re having those 3 treats.
+You decide when you’re having those 3 treats.
 It’s flexible and no one is dictating it to you.
-You control it.
+You are the master of your own.

-- Eat 5 smaller meals per day, rather than three large ones.
+- Eat 5 smaller meals per day, rather than three large portions.

 At the start of following the 80/20 rule for eating, in order to become familiar with portion sizes and average calories you might want to weigh foods and use nutrition labels (I provide all of those details in my recipes).

-Once you become more familiar with knowing what’s healthy and what’s not, you’ll soon catch on.
+Once you become more familiar with knowing what’s healthy and what’s not, you’ll soon start following the right way.
 It’s not much fun to track every mouthful of food constantly, but it can help at the start.
 As with anything new you’re starting, you’ve got to start somewhere until you become familiar with it.

 - Don’t forget exercise.